ign-gg/Purpur/CONTRIBUTING.md

   hard to parse generics in a case where the base type itself is already obvious.

 ### Imports
-When adding new imports to a Minecraft or Paper class, use the fully qualified class name instead of adding a new import to the top of the file.
+When adding new imports to a Minecraft class, use the fully qualified class name instead of adding a new import to the top of the file.
 If you are using a type a significant number of times, you can add an import with a comment.
 However, if it's only used a couple of times, the FQN is preferred to prevent future patch conflicts in the import section of the file.